On an inverse tridiagonal eigenvalue problem and its application to synchronization of network motion: Numerical Results

 \section{Numerical Results}

 Here we show how our technique works in practice.
 We give two examples, one is a network of van der Pol oscillators with periodic synchronous orbit, the other is a network of R\"ossler oscillators with chaotic synchronous orbit.
-Among our goals is to show that, in general, the symmetric tridiagonal structure \eqref{TridStandard} may fail to give stability of the synchronous orbit (that is, it won't give a negative value of the MSF, no matter how large is $\sigma$ in \eqref{TridStandard}), but, in principle, our technique is always able to give a negative value of the MSF, if there is an $\eta$-interval where the MSF is negative.
-That said, we also observed that --increasing the number of agents-- it is not always possible to achieve synchronization at machine precision; e.g., see Figures \ref{VdP2_fig} and \ref{VdP3_fig}.
+Among our goals is to show that, in general, the symmetric tridiagonal structure \eqref{TridStandard} may fail to give stability of the synchronous orbit (that is, it won't give a negative value of the MSF, no matter how large is $\sigma$ in \eqref{TridStandard}), but our technique is always able to give a negative value of the MSF, if there is an $\eta$-interval where the MSF is negative.

 For both our examples, we proceed as follows. \begin{itemize} \item[1.]
 We consider the parametrized linear system \eqref{ParamLinear} and compute the MSF in function of $\eta$. \item[2.]
 If there exist any, we select an interval $[\eta_1, \eta_2]$ so that for $\eta \in [\eta_1, \eta_2]$, the MSF is negative. \item[3.]
 We use Algorithm {\tt TridZeroRowSum} to build the Laplacian $L$ as in \eqref{FinalA} with nonzero eigenvalues in $[\eta_1, \eta_2]$, and null vector $\frac{1}{\sqrt{N}}\smat{1\\ \svdots \\ 1}$. \end{itemize}